jarokaz/triton-on-gke-sandbox/env-setup/README.md

 Preliminary design patterns:

-- The Triton GKE cluster is run in a VPC-Native mode and is configured to use Workload Identity
+- A GKE cluster is configured in a VPC-Native mode and is configured to use Workload Identity
 - Triton components are deployed to a dedicated namespace and run on a dedicated GPU node pool
-- Anthos Service Mesh is used manage Triton access
+- Anthos Service Mesh is used to manage Triton access
 - Istio Ingress Gateway is configured using a [dedicated application gateway pattern](https://istio.io/v1.15/docs/setup/additional-setup/gateway/#dedicated-application-gateway)
 - Istion Ingress Gateway pods run on a default node pool
+- Anthos fleet is in the same project as the GKE cluster

 ## Enable the required services